 A car accident lawyer can review your policy to determine whether insurance will cover your injuries, property damage, and other losses.

-Q: Can I handle this without a lawyer?
+Can I handle this without a car accident lawyer?

 If you were involved in a very minor car accident, you may not need to hire a lawyer.
 But if anyone was injured in your car accident, or there was serious property damage, you should probably hire a lawyer.